afghaniiit/coursera_ml/README.md

 * Exercise 7 : K-Means clustering and Principal Component Analysis (PCA)
 * Exercise 8 : Anomaly detection and recomender systems

+## Getting Started

+To run any of the homework exercises, cd into the relevant subdirectory and open the exn.m file (where n is 1 - 8).
+For example week 3 would be ex3.m.
+Then run the script which will pop up plots and print info on the console.